vippsas/vipps-login-api/vipps-login-api.md

 If a fatal error occurs where the user can not be redirected back to the merchant, a generic Vipps styled error page will be shown containing a brief error description.

-## App integration: experimental feature
+## App integration
+_This feature is new and might need modifications to support all merchant app needs._

 It is possible to enable automatic switch of users back to the merchant app, from the Vipps app.